We are Children’s Minnesota

 Numbers and news

-The numbers we’re reporting for 2021 tell a story about the impact Children’s Minnesota has on the community.
-From patient visits to surgeries completed to volunteer hours, these stats underscore the power of a dedicated team working with, and for, our patient families.
+Our 2022 numbers are a brief glimpse of the big impact Children’s Minnesota has on our community.
+From patient visits to surgeries completed to volunteer hours, these stats convey the cumulative effect our kid experts had in 2022 working with, and for, our patients and their families.

 *doesn’t include primary care patients